 - Minimise the use of primary aggregates

-- Consider whether Modern Methods or Off site construction offer advantages in terms of speed, waste, etc.
+- Consider whether Modern Methods or Off site construction offer advantages in terms of speed, waste, quality etc.

 - Specify inert and low emissions finishes